TZstatsADS/Spring2019-Proj5-grp2/README.md

 + Fei Zheng adjusted the loss function and train the model with wighted examples.
 + Xiaoxi Zhao performed the word correction and reverted the contraction, then prepared the presentation slides.
 + Zeyu conducted the Exploratory Data Analysis and helped Xiaoxi prepared the slides about EDA
-+ Shengjie Sun applied the sequence bucketing to reduce the training time greatly.
++ Shengjie Sun applied the sequence bucketing to reduce the training time greatly and did the presentation.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.